Elijah Chatman: Professional career

+New York Giants

 After going unselected in the 2024 NFL draft, Chatman was signed by the New York Giants as an undrafted free agent.
+He impressed after rookie minicamp which led him to being signed.
 Chatman was notably among the 53 players to make the Giants initial regular season roster.
 In week 3 against the Cleveland Browns Chatman recorded his first career sack.

 On August 26, 2025, Chatman was waived by the Giants as part of final roster cuts and re-signed to the practice squad the next day.
+He was promoted to the active roster on December 27.

+On May 7, 2026, Chatman was released by the Giants after two years.

+Cleveland Browns

+On May 8, 2026, Chatman was claimed off waivers by the Cleveland Browns.
+On August 30, he was waived as part of final roster cuts with an injury designation.